GreatTombProductions/pricing-shipping/squarespace-pod/README.md

 1. the production cost of each product type is fixed, determined by the manufacturing costs of the POD provider.
 2. similarly, the shipping costs for each region are determined by the POD provider.
+3. Squarespace does not allow setting separate shipping prices for different products, or even different amounts of products in one order.

 Given these constraints, how might one set retail and shipping prices such that customers are paying an amount that reflects the true cost of making and getting a product to them?

 If you could set a different shipping price for each product category, this would be trivial.
-However, Squarespace is limited in terms of the degrees of freedom it allows a storeowner to tune.
+However, since Squarespace is limited in terms of the degrees of freedom it allows a storeowner to tune, it is not.

 ### Degrees of Freedom